- ECTS credits15

 understand coding and design as elements of writing practice.

-There are sixteen lectures and eight sessions in the lab over thirteen weeks.
+There are ten lectures and eight sessions in the lab over thirteen weeks.
 In addition, each student will have one supervision meeting with the lecturer in connection with semester thesis.

 Grade scale A-F.